danfsalcedo/Typescript-excersices/README.md

 ## Typescript practice

-Some exersices to pracrice basics on typescript, node and make APIs with express
+Some exersices to pracrice typescript basiscs, node and make APIs with express